pregnancy and birth stories

 AV: I remember it like it was yesterday.
 Seeing the positive pregnancy test was a flood of emotions!
 I was excited, scared, nervous, grateful, excited, shocked, and excited again.
 Those emotions were on repeat until my husband got home and I could share the good news with him.

-P: What were you most excited about?
+P: What were you most excited about and fearful of?

 AV: I was most excited about officially starting our family—and that I got pregnant.
 I have underlying medical issues and I'm on a handful of medicines, so I thought our fertility journey might be a long one.
 To this day, I'm still grateful we got pregnant and delivered a healthy baby.

+I was most afraid of the unknowns.
+And I had so many questions!
 What's next?
 Literally, what do I do right now?
 Do I call my doctor?
 When can I get an ultrasound?
 What should I eat?
 I need to switch my prenatals to the first trimester ones.
 Wait, what?
 I'm how many weeks?
 But this just happened!
 I'm a mom now?

 P: How did you take care of yourself in those final weeks before giving birth?
 Any suggestions to 3rd trimester mamas?

 AV: About a month before my due date, I decided to stop working.
-I was freelance so I could do that.
+I was freelance, so I could do that.
 That last month, I did a lot of self-care.
 I took long walks (or waddles) in the neighborhood, drank lots of water, read all the pregnancy books, listened to the podcasts to mentally prepare for birth, got prenatal massages, nested hard (I would hang out in our baby's room for hours), ate yummy meals with my husband, binged Netflix, visited with my mom and grandma, and generally did things that made me happy.
 I was a lady of leisure knowing this would be the last time I could be one.

 P: Do you feel like parts of yourself changed after becoming a mom?